 - Netflix and Hulu

-So, you want a VPN so you can access those sites?
+So, with a VPN, you can access those sites?

-Well that's where we come in!
+Yep!
 If you do a little research, you'll see that there are so many options for VPNs and that can be a little overwhelming.
-We have compiled a list of reccomendations and bad reviews from our ILP volunteers based on their experiences.
+We have compiled a list of recommendations and bad reviews from our ILP volunteers based on their experiences.
 Hopefully this helps you to find one that works well.

 One really important note!

 If you choose to use a VPN, you really need to download it BEFORE going to China.
 If you wait until you're already in China, you run the risk of it not working.